Temple Baptist Church - 5-30-2021

 2. The Values That Our Forefathers Bore – They were honest and principled.
 They were men of integrity and their word was their bond.
 Their values were Bible based, even those who were not saved.
 We call it “Old School” but its precepts are anchored deeply in biblical principles.
 Our people were honest and hard working with no time for deadbeats.
 They had character instead of being characters.
 They loved their families, their church, and their nation.
 They were Americans!

 3. The Courage Of Our Military To Die And Our People To Sacrifice – “Give me liberty or give me death” has been the motto of every American fighting man in all wars.
 I gave some statistics of those who died but could not count the countless millions who have served in all branches of the military.
 They lay behind the bodies of their dead brothers while the bullets whizzed past their heads and returned fire.
 They still join up; they still fight; and they still die.
 Their crosses are around the world from Normandy to the South Pacific to North Africa to Arlington National Cemetery where the Tomb of the Unknowns (also known as the Tomb of the Unknown Soldier) are engraved with these words: “HERE RESTS IN HONORED GLORY AN AMERICAN SOLDIER KNOWN BUT TO GOD.”
-The willingness of our nation to sacrifice – families have sacrificed their sons and daughters; they have sacrificed their moneys and possessions; they have sacrificed their personal desires for the betterment of the nation as a whole.
+The willingness of our nation to sacrifice – families have sacrificed their sons and daughters; they have sacrificed their moneys and possessions; they have sacrificed their personal desires for the betterment of the nation.

 4. The Diversity Of America’s People – The greatness of America is in its diversity!
 We are not all the same but we all have the same rights.
 We are not all the same but we accept and love those who are not like us.
 Different cultures and ethnic backgrounds and yet united.
 We are of every race and every creed; we are from every country on the face of the earth.
 We do not look the same or act the same, but we all love the same!
 We love America and are willing to both die and live for her.